Tjoo Tik Tjoen: Political career

 Tjoen began his political career in 1945 by serving as the chairman of the Chinese association Ta Chung She, a position he held until 1946.
 During the National Revolution, he was actively opposed to Pao An Tui and the Pangkal Pinang Conference.
 In October 1948, the Dutch arrested Tjoen and imprisoned him in the Lowokwaru Detention Camp in Malang.
 He was released from prison in January 1950.

 After being released from prison, Tjoen joined an organization named Surabaya National Development Force and served as its treasurer in February 1950.
 He was later arrested in August 1951 due to his leftist views and was only released in February 1952.
 Tjoen joined Baperki in an unknown year and was appointed secretary of the Surabaya branch of Baperki in April 1954.

-In the 1955 election, he ran for a seat in the House of Representatives (DPR) as a PKI candidate, even though he was not yet an official member of the party.
+In the 1955 election, Tjoen ran for a seat in the House of Representatives (DPR) as a PKI candidate, even though he was not yet an official member of the party.
 He was elected as a DPR member from East Java in the 1955 election.
 After being elected, he officially joined the PKI in March 1956.
 When the DPR formed from the 1955 election was dissolved, Tjoen became a member of the Mutual Assistance House of Representatives.
 He joined Commission D, responsible for production, and served as its deputy chairman.
 Tjoen resigned as a DPR member on 20 May 1964, following a PKI decree dated 17 July 1963, and was replaced by Abdulla Baraba.

 As a member of parliament, Tjoen, along with Siauw Giok Tjhan, Sutomo, Imam Soetardjo, Hartojo Prawirosudarmo, and Soeprapto, submitted an interpellation regarding the appointment of minority group representatives in parliament in October 1956.
 He did so because he found that those representing minority groups were appointed by the government and instead backed by Masjumi, NU, and Parkindo.
 He also showed the letters from the Chinese Muslim and Indo communities showing that they did not endorse the minority group representatives.
 In the 1956 budget draft discussions, he criticized the draft budget for being too consumptive and suggested nationalizing foreign companies to increase revenue.
 He also urged the government to review the premium system because it created opportunities for corruption and reduced state income.
 In addition, he opposed Assaat’s proposal, which urged the government to adopt economic policies favoring indigenous entrepreneurs.
 He argued that such a policy was unreasonable and full of racial discrimination.

-After resigning from parliament, he remained active in the PKI.
+After resigning from parliament, Tjoen remained active in the PKI.
 He became the head of the PKI delegation during a visit to China in October 1964 to attend the 15th anniversary celebration of the founding of the People’s Republic of China.